arnaudlvq/airbnb-impact-on-rental-prices/README.md

 ## Overview

 This repository contains a study exploring the relationship between short-term rental density (Airbnb listings of 2024) and potential increases in long-term rental prices for two major European cities: Paris and London.
+Paris : increase is in € per square meter
+London : increase is in £
 ![Airbnb Density Vs Price Change](res/box_plots.png) &nbsp;
 ## Environment Setup